-- 4.1 This statement was will be recommended for approval approved at a meeting of the full council on 12 November 2018.
-13 December 2021 and will be published via the Rutland's website upon adoption. - 4.2 It should be noted that this statement will not override the right of any person to make an application, make representations about an application or apply for a review of a licence, as each will be considered on its own merits and according to the statutory requirements of the Act.
+- 4.1 This statement was approved at a meeting of the full council on 13 December 2021 and will be published via the Rutland's website upon adoption. - 4.2 It should be noted that this statement will not override the right of any person to make an application, make representations about an application or apply for a review of a licence, as each will be considered on its own merits and according to the statutory requirements of the Act.